-- (1) When the time for balloting has ended according to the ADEM Procedures, the Convenor shall proceed to count the number of ballots (but not the votes) according to the ADEM Procedures.
+- (1) At each ADEM location, when the time for balloting has ended according to the ADEM Procedures, the Convenor shall proceed to count the number of ballots (but not the votes) according to the ADEM Procedures.
 The Convener shall transmit to the Chair of This Committee (or their designee) the number of ballots.
-The ballot box shall be sealed with the voted ballots, blank ballots and all supporting materials, and delivered to one or more addresses designated by the Chair of This Committee. - (2) Upon receipt of the ballot boxes, and after a process to verify participant eligibility is completed, The Chair of This Committee (or his designee) shall cause the eligible ballots to be counted (by an independent third party, at The Chair's discretion) and shall publicize the results on the CDP's website.
+The ballot box shall be sealed with the voted ballots, blank ballots and all supporting materials, and delivered to one or more addresses designated by the Chair of This Committee. - (2) Upon receipt of the ballot boxes, and after a process to verify participant eligibility is completed, The Chair of This Committee (or his designee) shall cause the eligible ballots (including those voted online) to be counted (by an independent third party, at The Chair's discretion) and shall publicize the results on the CDP's website.
 The Chair shall then start the process of offering the position of Assembly District Representative to the State Executive Board to the appropriate persons as provided in subsection (j)(1) below.
 Upon acceptance of the position, those persons' names shall also be so publicized. - Failure by the Convener to return the materials referred to in the previous paragraph shall result in the withholding of that Convener's credential to, or ability to register for, any meeting of This Committee and its Executive Board for the remainder of the term, until such time as the Chair of This Committee certifies that the materials have been returned as required or upon the Chair's finding of good cause, waives same j.
 Assembly District Representatives to the State Executive Board:

 (1) An Assembly District Representative to the State Executive Board shall be chosen at each Assembly District Election Meeting as follows: after the results are finalized, the highest vote-getting candidate from among those who both won a seat as a delegate and had indicated their willingness to serve as the Executive Board representative at the time of the filing of their candidate application (for the purpose of this paragraph, "E-Board Candidates") shall be provided the opportunity to serve as Executive Board Representative if that person so chooses.

-If that person declines to serve as Executive Board Representative, then the opportunity shall be offered to each E-Board candidate in the order of votes received.
+If that person declines to serve as Executive Board Representative, then the opportunity shall be offered to each E-Board Candidate in the order of votes received.
 Any ties shall be resolved by methods provided in the ADEM Procedures.
-If all E-Board candidates decline the opportunity, then a caucus of those members of This Committee resident in the Assembly District (except those elected by a county committee pursuant to Article II, section 4), shall meet at the next meeting of This Committee to elect an Assembly District Representative to the State Executive Board.
+If all E-Board Candidates decline the opportunity, then the opportunity shall be offered to each elected Assembly District delegate starting with the highest vote getter and proceeding down the count.
+If all of them decline, the statewide officers plus the appropriate Regional Director shall appoint a representative from among those members of This Committee resident in the Assembly District (except those elected by a county committee pursuant to Article II, section 4).